bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 At the moment, BEPUphysics v2 does not support software floats or fixed math out of the box, and it would be a pretty enormous undertaking to port it all over without destroying performance.

-I may look into conditionally compiled alternative scalar types in the future.
+I may try to get something working here in the future.
 I can't guarantee when or if I'll get around to it, though; don't wait for me!

-### I updated to the latest version of the physics library and simulations are producing different results than before, even though I set the `Simulation.Deterministic` property to true!
+## I updated to the latest version of the physics library and simulations are producing different results than before, even though I set the `Simulation.Deterministic` property to true!
 What do?

 Different versions of the library are not guaranteed to produce identical simulation results.
 Guaranteeing cross-version determinism would constrain development to an unacceptable degree.